 Temporary Dental Crown – Typically, a temporary dental crown is placed over the tooth to protect it while the permanent dental crown is being made at a dental laboratory.
 The provisional dental crown would be made of plastic and temporarily sealed to the tooth.

 Final Fit & Cementation – Because of the comprehensive planning up front, the final visit is relatively short and predicable.
-Dr. Brown will try on the dental crown and check it for fit, shape and color.
+We will try on the dental crown and check it for fit, shape and color.
 The dentist will make any minor adjustments if needed before permanently bonding the dental crown to the tooth.

 After Care – Dental crowns can be cared for the same as natural teeth.
 Routine dental cleanings and examinations are important to ensure long term health and proper fit.
 Porcelain dental crowns are highly stain resistant and will look bright for years to come.